harta55/EnTAP/docs/source/basic_usage.rst

 Basic Usage
 ============

 *EnTAP* has two stages of execution, :ref:`configuration<config-label>` and :ref:`run<run-label>`.
-Configuration is generally ran first (and may only need to be ran once) to setup databases while run is reserved for the main annotation pipeline and can be ran multiple times after initial configuration.
+Configuration should be completed before the first run and everytime any of the source databases have been updated by the user.
+This should also be run if you would like to include the latest version of the NCBI Taxonomy database and the Gene Ontology database.
+All of these are updated regularly at the source and you can ensure you have the most recent version by running configuration before your annotation runs.

 .. _config-label:

 Configuration
 -------------
 Configuration is the first stage of EnTAP that will download and configure the necessary databases for full functionality.
-This stage may only need to be ran once (unless you'd like to configure more databases for DIAMOND).
+This is run if you would like to change/update the databases that EnTAP is reading from.

 Folder Hierarchy
 ^^^^^^^^^^^^^^^^^

-Before continuing, I'll explain the folder hierarchy that will be assumed throughout the rest of this tutorial.
-From this point on, the 'main' or 'exe' directory of EnTAP will refer to the setup as downloaded from the GitLab page.
+The EnTAP folder organization is refered to as the execution directory where all files will be made available.
+The following organization is observed:

-This |entap_dir| directory contains:
+The|entap_dir| directory contains:

     * |entap_dir| |libs_dir|
     * |entap_dir| |src_dir|